 We’ve all heard the saying, I know, so you may think my answer doesn’t seem terribly original.
 But I am really not kidding when I say we chose our house for the location, because, it’s almost the only reason to have chosen it!

-Today I’m sharing the back story of our house and why we chose it, and I’m joining 13 other bloggers who are also sharing their “Why I Chose My House” stories!
-This blog hop is hosted by my friend Jennifer of Town and Country Living.
+Today I’m sharing the back story of our house and why we chose it, and I’m joining 13 other bloggers who are also sharing their “Why I Chose My Home” stories!

 Why I Chose My Home